clvrmktg/highway-code/content/children-visitors/tourism-visitors/index.md

 +++
 type="emergencies"
 title = "Tourism & Visitors"
+summary = "Key road rules for visitors driving in The Bahamas — licences, insurance, rentals, and required documents."

 description = "Driving in The Bahamas as a visitor — licences, insurance, rental cars, roundabouts, and what documents to carry." icon = "plane" weight = 2